slackapi/bolt-js/docs/_future/deploy_your_app.md

 ### Before you begin {#before-you-begin}

 Before you can deploy a Bolt app to Heroku, you'll need a working Bolt app.
 If you haven't created one yet, [go ahead and make one](/bolt-js/future/getting-started#create-app)!
 If you already have an app and want features of the next-generation platform, check out the [Bolt for JavaScript migration guide](/bolt-js/future/migrate-existing-app).

+To test that your deploy is successful, having a Trigger that is easily invoked will be handy!
+Check out [the different types of Triggers](/future/triggers#types) and [the different ways to create a Trigger](/future/triggers#create) for tapping into your Workflows, creating one if necessary.

-Once your app is set up, you can use the `slack run` command to make sure your app starts successfully.
+With these set up, you can use the `slack run` command to make sure your app starts successfully and appropriately responds to Triggers from your machine.

 Since we're deploying to Heroku, having a Heroku account will also be useful.
 If you don't have one, [create one here](https://signup.heroku.com/).